 La Fine Bouche offers fait maison (homemade) dishes with fresh and seasonal produce in central Chamonix.
-Not only can you enjoy the taste of Savoie in their small restaurant and terrace, they are happy to do catering and takeaways.
-There is even a small selection of artisanal products for sale on-site, such as sirop de sureau (elder syrup), sirop de sapin (fir syrup), terrines and fine local wines.
-You will also find a selection of different cheeses and charcuterie.
+Not only can you enjoy the taste of Savoie in their small restaurant and terrace, they are happy to offer takeaways and cater for events.
+There is even a small selection of artisanal products for sale on-site such as sirop de sureau (elderflower syrup), sirop de sapin (fir syrup), terrines and fine local wines.
+You will also find a selection of different cheeses and charcuterie (cold cooked meats).

 This restaurant is very conveniently located on the same square as two Chamonix All Year apartments – Ginabelle 14 and Ginabelle 8, making it easy to stagger home under the weight of your delicious meal!